 Error in tax return -report your income incorrectly

 Whoever will prepare your tax return, you, or your accountant, please make sure that you double-check that the figures are correct.
-This can be another Self-Assessment error if you do not check everything and something on your return is incorrect.
+This can be another Self Assessment error if you do not check everything and something on your return is incorrect.
 You will need to ensure that you include all the figures for your income and reliefs.
 Income is typically salary and dividends and any other income.
 Reliefs are payments under Gift Aid, personal pension payments, and payments under Venture Capital Trust schemes such as EIS.
+If you miss including any of these it will result in Self Assessment errors.

 If your accountant prepares your return on your behalf, please ensure that you check that all of the details are correct before signing off.

 You must include all your taxable income on your tax return.
 Your income will consist of both revenue and any Capital Gains.
-Certain types of income that you may receive are not taxable.
+Certain types of income that you may receive are not taxable and if you include these it will result in Self Assessment errors.
 These items include:

 You complete the wrong box or boxes

 There are many questions on a UK tax return.
-Therefore, you must be very careful when you complete this.
+Therefore, you must be very careful when you complete this so that you do not make a Self Assessment error or mistake.
 In most cases, a business owner will let their accountant take care of their tax return.

 You forget to include supplementary pages

-Another Self-Assessment error is to overlook to include any supplementary pages with your return.
+Another common mistake on Self Assessment is to overlook to include any supplementary pages with your return.
 You may need to submit extra pages with this if you have other income.
 These additional pages will include:

 - Interest from gilt-edged and other UK securities.